-If you’re a frequent Amazon shopper, then the Amazon Alexa will make shopping easy, breezy.
-It’s also currently the dominant smart home assistant and has a wide array of smart device support with more products and skills added regularly.
-While Google is working to increase its command and skill support, Alexa had a significant jump-start and it shows.
+If you’re a frequent Amazon shopper, Amazon Alexa will make shopping easy.
+It’s also currently the dominant smart home assistant and has a wide array of smart device support, with more products and skills added regularly.
+While Google is working to increase its command and skill support, Alexa had a significant jump-start, and it shows.

 If you want the most skills and greatest smart home control, get an Alexa smart speaker.

-Now, Apple users may be wondering about the HomePod.
-Unless you’re a die-hard Apple fanboy we suggest going with either Google Assistant or Alexa.
-The Apple HomePod isn’t very smart for being a smart speaker and certainly isn’t worthy of being among the best smart speakers.
+Now, Apple users may be wondering about the HomePod mini.
+Unless you’re a die-hard Apple fanboy, we suggest going with either Google Assistant or Alexa.
 Cortana users, feel free to jump to the end of the list.